Youth Empowerment & Support Services (YESS)

 We focus on collaboration (with everyone).
 Collaboration means we work together with other organization and in line with local, provincial, and national plans to create a holistic approach to addressing homelessness.

-Our 24-bed overnight shelter, Nexus, gives youth a safe, secure, and immediate place to stay when experiencing homelessness.
-The shelter opens at 9PM every night and provides beds for sleeping, basic needs like food, clothing, showers and laundry, school supplies, and packed lunches for youth attending school.
+Our 24/7 sleep shelter, Nexus, gives youth a safe, secure, and immediate place to sleep and seek shelter, any time of the day.
+The shelter is open 24 hours a day, 7 days a week, and provides beds for sleeping, basic needs like food, clothing, showers, laundry, school supplies, and packed lunches for youth attending school.
 This is a safe place for all youth with support and access to staff who are trained to deal with diverse client needs.
-We are LGBTQ2S+ friendly.
-We have harm reduction minded staff, with suicidal ideation intervention and safety planning.
-Youth who stay in shelter will also receive justice support from staff.
-Our organization works closely with EPS beat officers to understand charges and pathways.
-Our staff also work with youth to review judicial documents and assist with reminders for appointments and court dates.
+We are LGBTQ2S+ friendly, we have harm-reduction-minded staff, with suicidal ideation intervention and safety planning.
+We also provide on-site trauma support to help with sleep anxiety, problem solving, and emotional regulation.
+Youth who stay in shelter will also receive justice support from staff, as our organization works closely with EPS beat officers to understand charges and pathways through the system.
 Staff work to build community support connections before youth leave program to ensure supports exist beyond their time at YESS.

 Youth Empowerment and Support Services (YESS) provides two supportive housing facilities: Graham’s Place and Shanoa’s Place.
 For youth who need the stability and support of a longer-term placement than our shelter, our two residences provide a homelike environment while youth work on their goals.
 Youth in our supportive houses are taught to identify realistic and individualized goals that help them move forward in their journeys towards healing and independence.
 Our purpose is to walk beside the youth in a more stable environment to help facilitate safe and appropriate community integration.